 The group is ready to deliver the filters.

-The Four families that recieved the filters.
+The families receiving the filters.
 They are instructed how to properly use and take care of the filter.

-Group picture with the famlies that recieved the filters.
+Group picture with the owner explaining the process.